AdamBedel/Arden-Vul/README.md

   - Two-handed polearms (only) may be used to attack from behind an ally (from the 2nd rank).
   - Attacking with two weapons (or with a two-handed sword) grants a single attack with advantage.
   - Shields - can be sundered to completely negate the damage of a single attack.
 Magical shields can do this a number of times equal to their AC bonus.
   - Spell Scrolls - can be cast by an appropriate caster regardless of caster level.

+**Other Rules**
+  - For encumbrance rules, see revised character sheet.
+  - Magic-users, elves, and half-elves may add a spell to their spellbook upon leveling up and then training with an appropriate mentor.
+  - Spell Scrolls- can be scribed from a spellbook or other scroll.
+Cost/ Time TBD